gayu-thri/machine-learning/transformer/hugging_face/README.md

 -   Transformers have attention layers
 -   **Pays specific attention to certain words in the sentence** you passed it (and more or less ignore the others) when dealing with the representation of each word
 -   Ex: Task of translating text from English to French.
-    -   I/P: “You like this course”,
+    -   I/P: `“You like this course”`,
-    -   A translation model will need to also attend to the adjacent word “You” to get the proper translation for the word “like”, because in French the verb “like” is conjugated differently depending on the subject.
-The rest of the sentence, however, is not useful for the translation of that word.
-In the same vein, when translating “this” the model will also need to pay attention to the word “course”, because “this” translates differently depending on whether the associated noun is masculine or feminine.
-Again, the other words in the sentence will not matter for the translation of “this”.
+    -   A translation model will need to also attend to the adjacent word `“You”` to get the proper translation for the word `“like”`, because in French the verb `“like”` is conjugated differently depending on the subject.
+Rest of the sentence, is not useful for the translation of that word.
+    -   In the same vein, when translating `“this”` the model will also need to pay attention to the word `“course”`, because `“this”` translates differently depending on whether the associated noun is masculine or feminine.
+Again, the other words in the sentence will not matter for the translation of `“this”`.
 -   Same concept applies to any task associated with natural language:
-    -   A **word by itself has a meaning**, but that **meaning is deeply affected by the context**, which can be **any other word (or words) before or after the word being studied.**
+    -   NEED FOR ATTENTION: A **word by itself has a meaning**, but that **meaning is deeply affected by the context**, which can be **any other word (or words) before or after the word being studied.**

 ## Original architecture